-Car insurance prices are based on the level of risk involved with providing insurance to a driver, as determined by each insurance provider.
-So, the best way to find out how much your insurance will cost is to use a comparison service, like the one we use, to view live quotes – it takes less than five minutes & it’s free.
+Car insurance prices are based on the level of risk involved with insuring a driver, as determined by each car insurance provider.
+So, the best way to find out how much it will cost you is to use a comparison service, like the one we use, to view live car insurance quotes – it takes less than five minutes & it’s free.

-The easiest way to save money on car insurance is to use a comparison site to compare quotes.
-As well as that, there are a number of other tips that we can share with you to help keep costs to a minimum:
+The easiest way to save money on your car insurance is to use a comparison site to compare quotes from multiple insurance providers.
+As well as this, there are a number of other tips that we can share with you to help keep costs to a minimum:

 1) Keep your license clean

 Speeding and other driving convictions indicate to car insurance providers that a driver is riskier to insure.
 This added risk means your insurance premium will be higher.

 Similar to above, insurance providers can offer better rates to drivers with longer no claims periods.
 Data shows that you are more likely to claim on your insurance if you have already done so.
 Therefore building up a long no claims bonus demonstrates to insurance providers that you are a safer driver.
 In light of this, you should think carefully before making any claim on your car insurance, particularly if the claim is not for a huge amount of money.
 Equally, once you have built up a long no claims period, you may want to consider protecting your no claims bonus.

 3) Opt for a telematics (black box) policy

 A fairly new but rapidly adopted piece of technology, black boxes give car insurance providers access to information about you and your driving ability that was previously unavailable, including how fast and how often you drive, your braking severity, the time of day you are driving and the location of your vehicle.
 All of this data can demonstrate that you are less likely to make a claim on your insurance policy and therefore reduce your car insurance costs.
 The opposite is also true and bad drivers can see their premiums increase.